 Interested individuals should apply on line at www.metropolitancollege.jcsu.edu.
 There is a non-refundable \$25 application fee that may be paid after application fee that may be paid on line with a credit or debit card.
-Please call Metropolitan College at 704-378-1253 with any questions.
+Please call the Metropolitan College of Professional Studies at 704-378-1253 with any questions.